setorzilevu/AnthropicTakeHome/README.md

-# College Coach - Essay Mastery Application
+# From Ideas to Outline: College Essay Brainstorming Tool

-A progressive learning system that teaches students to master college application essays through four skill levels: Clarity, Specificity, Reflection, and Voice.
+A conversational AI tool that guides students through brainstorming their college application essays.
+Using Claude AI, students select a Common App prompt and answer 7 thoughtful questions, receiving a comprehensive essay outline based on their authentic responses.

 ## Features

-- **4-Level Progression System**: Students progress through Clarity → Specificity → Reflection → Voice
-- **85% Mastery Threshold**: Must demonstrate 85% mastery (4.25/5) before unlocking the next level
-- **Level-Specific Coaching**: Claude provides tailored guidance for each skill level
-- **Socratic Questioning**: Guided reflection through thoughtful questions
-- **Micro-Challenges**: Small, actionable revision tasks
-- **Admissions Mode**: Evaluate essays against university-specific public values
-- **Progress Tracking**: Visual progress bars and mastery indicators
+- **Prompt Selection**: Choose from 4 Common App essay prompts
+- **Guided Conversation**: Answer 7 progressive questions designed to uncover your authentic story
+- **Live Outline Generation**: Watch your essay outline develop in real-time as you answer questions
+- **Comprehensive Outline**: Receive a detailed outline with:
+  - High-level structure organized into logical sections
+  - Explanation of why the structure works for your story
+  - Suggestions on how to craft your narrative
+  - Next steps for essay submission and review
+- **Export Options**: Export your outline as text or markdown
-- **Session Persistence**: Progress saved to localStorage
+- **Session Persistence**: Your progress is saved automatically

+## Tech Stack

+- **Frontend**: React + TypeScript + Vite
+- **Backend**: Express.js + TypeScript
+- **AI**: Anthropic Claude API
+- **Styling**: Tailwind CSS
+- **State Management**: React Hooks + LocalStorage

 ## Setup